Suess effect: Carbon isotopes

 Plants take up 14C by fixing atmospheric carbon through photosynthesis.
 Animals then take 14C into their bodies when they consume plants (or consume other animals that consume plants).
-Thus, living plants and animals have the same ratio of 14C to 12C as the atmospheric CO2.
-Once organisms die they stop exchanging carbon with the atmosphere, and thus no longer take up new 14C.
-Radioactive decay then gradually depletes the 14C in the organism.
-This effect is the basis of radiocarbon dating.
+Thus, living plants and animals have nearly the same ratio of 14C to 12C as the atmospheric CO2.
+Once organisms die they stop exchanging carbon with the atmosphere and thus no longer take up new 14C.
+This effect is the basis of radiocarbon dating, with the proviso that mass-dependent fractionation and the decrease in 14C due to radioactive decay and are accounted for.

 Photosynthetically fixed carbon in terrestrial plants is depleted in 13C compared to atmospheric CO2.
 This fractionation of carbon isotopes is caused by kinetic isotope effects and mass dependence of CO2 diffusivity.
 The overall effect is slight in C4 plants but much greater in C3 plants which form the bulk of terrestrial biomass worldwide.
 Depletion in CAM plants vary between the values observed for C3 and C4 plants.
 In addition, most fossil fuels originate from C3 biological material produced tens to hundreds of millions of years ago.
 C4 plants did not become common until about 6 to 8 million years ago, and although CAM photosynthesis is present in modern relatives of the Lepidodendrales of the Carboniferous lowland forests, even if these plants also had CAM photosynthesis they were not a major component of the total biomass.

 Fossil fuels such as coal and oil are made primarily of plant material that was deposited millions of years ago.
 This period of time equates to thousands of half-lives of 14C, so essentially all of the 14C in fossil fuels has decayed.
 Fossil fuels also are depleted in 13C relative to the atmosphere, because they were originally formed from living organisms.
 Therefore, the carbon from fossil fuels that is returned to the atmosphere through combustion is depleted in both 13C and 14C compared to atmospheric carbon dioxide.